hrouault/Brecs/doc/source/plugin.rst

   In order to help the algorithm to converge, the update of a posteriori intensities is dampened.
 This coefficient should be below one.
-Generally a coefficient equal to one leads to instabilities in the algorithm (it is easy to detect it a posteriori in the geconstructed images).
-A coeffecient 0.01 is on the safe side (but slow).
+Generally a coefficient equal to one leads to instabilities in the algorithm (it is easy to detect it a posteriori in the reconstructed images).
+A coefficient 0.01 is on the safe side (but slow).
 I usually use 0.05 for 2D datasets.

 * **Threshold for localization acceptance**